BCIT-203/COMM-2216-User-Documentation-Assignment/docs/3-commit.md

 ### 1. **Stage Your Changes**

-Before committing, make sure you\u2019ve added the changes you want to include in the commit to the staging area.
+Before committing, make sure you've added the changes you want to include in the commit to the staging area.

 ```bash
 git add .